 Colleges/universities with over 2000 students nearest to Orange:

-Particulate Matter (PM2.5) [µ/m3] level in 2010 was 6.47.
-This is significantly better than average.
-Closest monitor was 17.5 miles away from the city center.
+Ozone [ppb] level in 2013 was 25.6.
+This is better than average.
+Closest monitor was 13.5 miles away from the city center.

 Percentage of family households:

 Likely homosexual households (counted as self-reported same-sex unmarried-partner households)

 School Enrollment by Level of School (%) in 2000